-Commercial overlays are located in residential zoning districts.
-It means that you can have a commercial use in a residential area.
+A commercial overlay in NYC is an area located in a residential zoning district that allows for commercial use.
+You can have a commercial building or mixed use building in a residential zone.
 These uses are usually retail, restaurants, bakeries, beauty salons, small offices, etc…

 Commercial Overlay In Residential Zoning NYC

 Since commercial overlays are in primarily residential neighborhoods they often result in mixed use buildings depending on the zoning.
-Or one to 2 story commercial spaces.
-In these districts you have 3 options:
+Or one to two story commercial spaces.
+In these districts you have three options:

 - Build a Residential Building

 Build a residential Building (Option 1)

 You are not required to build a commercial building in a commercial overlay within a residential zoning district.
 So if you want to ignore the commercial aspect just build a regular residential building.
 For example, one of our clients had a property in Bushwick, Brooklyn that was in an R6 Residential Zone with a C2-3 Commercial Overlay.
 This client had no interest in the commercial use of the building so we designed a building as per typical R6 Zoning.
 See another post if you want to learn more about R6 Zoning.

 Build a commercial building (Option 2)

 You have the choice of only building a commercial building with a retail store for example.
 If this is the case you need to follow the zoning regulations for the commercial overlay.
 Let’s use the example of the Bushwick project we mentioned.
 The building is in an R6 with a C2-3 zoning.